InnPatron/smpl/README.md

 The Rust backend is temporarily unsupported.

 **SMPL is meant to be embedded in other Rust programs.
-The interpreter is the only method of SMPL code execution guaranteed to support ALL language features.**
+The interpreter is the only method of SMPL code execution guaranteed to support ALL present and future language features.**

 ## License
 Released under the [MIT License](https://opensource.org/licenses/MIT) (See LICENSE-MIT).